telerik/fiddler-everywhere-docs/capture-traffic/capture-network-traffic.md

 - The  network capturing mode is incompatible with most VPN tools.

-    >tip Some VPN tools will automatically close the VPN connection is a third-party network extension is enabled.
-You can try to workaround that by starting Fiddler Everywhere and enabling the network capturing mode before making a connection to the VPN.
+    >tip Some VPN tools will automatically close the VPN connection if a third-party network extension is enabled.
+You can try to workaround that by making the VPN connection before starting Fiddler Everywhere and enabling the network capturing mode.

 - The **HTTPS > Connections > Bypass Fiddler for URLs that starts with:** option is incompatible with the **Network Capture** mode.
 Alternatively, you can create a Fiddler rule that executes the **Do Not Decrypt** action on the desired domains.